crowdbotics/modules/README.md

 Node.js `v14.16.0` is required, we depend on relatively new `fs` calls.

-## What's included

-Our template is on the latest React Native version (v0.64):
+Our template is on the latest React Native and React versions.
 [scaffold/template/package.json](scaffold/template/package.json)

 ```json